frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 __Purpose__
 This method performs filtering of rows according to the specified bound over a single column at a time.

-**Currently, this medthod filters data for numeric column data only.**
+**Currently, this method filters data for numeric column data only.**

 For example,